4d/4d-for-ios/website/translated_docs/de/FAQ.md

 **Can I use Windows to develop with 4D for iOS?**
 </summary>

-No. You must develop on macOS, as we need XCode to compile the final application and to run the Simulator.
+No. No. You must develop on macOS, as we need XCode to compile the final application and to run the Simulator.

 </details>